neilspencer/cindRella/README.md

 other R scripts (data_prep.R, data_run.R, data_evaluate.R, and data_plot.R) to
 create plots that demonstrate fitting our model, competitor models, and variants to synthetic data and evaluating it on additional held out synthetic data.

+The tar.gz file contains the necessary source package.